PDC-support/hpc-intro-retired/_episodes/01-linux.md

 grep "<[Hh][12]>" file.html
 ```

 > ## Exercise: grep and pipelines
 >
 > - make a pipe that counts number of files/directories (including dot files) in your directory
 > - grep directories out of ``ls -l``
-> - grep all but blank lines in triton:/etc/bashrc
+> - grep all but blank lines in Tegner's file /etc/bashrc
 >
 >   - expand the previous one to filter out commented lines also (line starts with #).
 Note that
 >     lines may have spaces before # mark.